Why DevOps Skills Are So Valuable…

-There used to be a free pass for people who were geniuses but they just couldn’t get along with anyone.
+There used to be a free pass for people who were geniuses, but they couldn’t get along with anyone.
 Call them JERKS or other four-letter words, but they were tolerated because nobody else could do what they did.
 Not the case in today’s world.
-Fault tolerance and scalability happens at the people level too.
-And you need people others can go to for assistance without someone taking off their head with insults.
-Do your best to find people who can communicate without yelling or fighting.
-This also segues into the next DevOps skill related to being a human being…
+Fault tolerance and scalability happen at the people level too.
+And it would be best if you had people others can go to for assistance without someone taking off their head with insults.
+Do your best to find people who can communicate with emotional intelligence (basically, they stay composed in stressful situations).
+This segues into the next DevOps skill related to being human…

 #8 – Customer Service

-If you have watched Gene Kim’s video on YouTube, then you have heard how important the feedback loop is.
-Finding people with all the technical skills I have listed will be hard enough, but now I am adding customer service to the list.
+If you have watched Gene Kim’s video on YouTube, you have heard how important the feedback loop is.
+Finding people with all the technical skills listed will be hard enough, but now I am adding customer service to the list.
 Here’s a thought.
 If applicants have owned a business, then they are probably good at customer service.
 Finding people who care and can drill down into a conversation with the developer or customer is key to solving problems.
-It really does take a special person to listen to feedback, especially when the developer or customer is calling someone’s baby ugly.
-I wish I had a dollar for every time a developer blamed my infrastructure for why they were late on a project, or why their app was slow.
+It does take a unique person to listen to feedback, especially when the developer or customer calls someone’s baby ugly.
+I wish I had a dollar for every time a developer blamed my infrastructure for why they were late on a project or why their app was slow.

 #9 – Real Cloud Experience

 We’re almost there.
-The ninth DevOps skill you want is experience deploying applications in Amazon AWS, Google or Azure.
-Real stuff that was measured in successes.
+The ninth DevOps skill – you want experience deploying applications in Amazon AWS, Google, or Azure.
+Real examples that measure successes.
 Why?
-Because there’s a shortage on people who understand IaaS versus PaaS; stateful versus stateless, and something known as loosely coupled apps.
-It’s no longer about fork-lifting existing servers and applications to the cloud, now it’s about designing and deploying applications using the “best of the best” Amazon, Azure and Google have to offer.
-We’re talking doing what the people building clouds are doing.
-Which is leveraging software defined data centers to code true PaaS environments.
-We’re talking compute, networks, and storage resources at developer’s finger tips.
+Because there’s a shortage of people who understand IaaS versus PaaS; stateful versus stateless, and something is known as loosely coupled apps.
+It’s no longer about fork-lifting existing servers and applications to the cloud, now it’s about designing and deploying applications using the “best of the best” Amazon, Azure, and Google have to offer.
+We’re talking about doing what the people building clouds are doing, which is leveraging software-defined data centers to code true PaaS environments.
+We’re talking compute, networks, and storage resources at the developer’s fingertips.

 Number 10 – Someone Who Cares

-So as we come to the final skill which is dear to my heart, I want to say it’s not common.
+So as we come to the last skill, which is dear to my heart, I want to say it’s not common.
 Why?
-Because most IT people are – well – IT people, and want to be left alone in a dark corner.
-Finding someone with all this skill is rare and worth every dollar.
-But now I am talking about someone who cares and can mentor others.
-Someone who is willing to share their ideas and scripts with the team.
+Because most IT people are – well – IT people and want to be left alone in a dark corner.
+Finding someone with all these skills is rare and worth every dollar.
+But now, I am talking about someone who cares and can mentor others.
+Someone willing to share their ideas and scripts with the team.
 Someone who can lead people and get people thinking together about solving problems.
-Far to often the real problems with IT is because IT people don’t talk, or should I say, they don’t listen!
+Far too often, the real issues with IT are because IT people don’t talk, or should I say, they don’t listen!

 The Search is Over or Should I Say is Just Beginning?

-These are the 10 DevOps skills to look for in applicants while you screen resumes and people for the elusive DevOps engineer position you have posted on Dice or LinkedIn.
+10 11 DevOps skills to look for in applicants while you screen resumes and people for the elusive DevOps engineer position you have posted on Dice or LinkedIn.